OpenNebula/addon-storpool/README.md

 ## Limitations

-1. OpenNebula has hard-coded definition of the volatile disks as `FILE` type in the domain XML of the VMs.
-Latest libvirt do checks and forbid the live migration without the `--unsafe` flag set.
+1. OpenNebula has hard-coded definition of the volatile disks as type `FILE` in the VMs domain XML.
+Latest libvirt forbid the live migration without the `--unsafe` flag set.
 Generally enabling the `--unsafe` flag is not recommended so feature request OpenNebula/one#3245 was made to adress the issue upstream.
 1. OpenNebula temporary keep the VM checkpoint file on the Host and then (optionally) transfer it to the storage.
 An workaround was added on the base of OpenNebula/one#3272.
 1. When SYSTEM datastore integration is enabled the reported free/used/total space of the Datastore is the space on StorPool.
 (On the host filesystem there are mostly symlinks and small files that do not require much disk space).
-1. VM snapshotting is not possible because it is handled internally by libvirt which does not support the RAW disks.
-It is possible to reconfigure the 'VM snapshot' interface of OpenNebula to do atomic disk snapshots in a single transaction when only StorPool backed datastores are used.
+1. VM snapshotting is not possible because it is handled internally by libvirt which does not support RAW disks.
+It is possible to reconfigure the 'VM snapshot' interface of OpenNebula to do atomic disk snapshots in a single StorPool transaction when only StorPool backed datastores are used.
 1. Tested only with KVM hypervisor and CentOS.
 Should work on other Linux OS.
 1. Image export is disabled until issue OpenNebula/one#1159 is resolved.

 ## Installation

-The installation instructions are for OpenNebula 5.12+.
+The installation instructions are for OpenNebula 5.10+.

-For OpenNebula 5.10.x please use the following [installation instructions](docs/install-5.10.0.md) For OpenNebula 5.6.x please use the following [installation instructions](docs/install-5.6.0.md) For OpenNebula 5.4.x please use the following [installation instructions](docs/install-5.4.0.md)
+For OpenNebula 5.6.x please use the following [installation instructions](docs/install-5.6.0.md) For OpenNebula 5.4.x please use the following [installation instructions](docs/install-5.4.0.md)